run-llama/llama-lab/README.md

 ### llama_agi

-A clone of [babyagi](https://github.com/yoheinakajima/babyagi), using LlamaIndex as a task manager and LangChain as a task executor.
+Inspired from [babyagi](https://github.com/yoheinakajima/babyagi), using LlamaIndex as a task manager and LangChain as a task executor.

 The current version of this folder will start an with an overall objective ("solve world hunger" by default), and create/prioritize the tasks needed to achieve that objective.
 LlamaIndex is used to create and prioritize tasks, while LangChain is used to guess the "result" of completing each action.